All Episodes

 Abuse of power, wanton spending, doing everything they could to tax the rich, limit individual liberty and opportunity, and Newt was having none of it.

-And Newton, the boys, with the help of a couple of consultants, came up with a contract with America that had 10 understandable items that Here's what we're gonna do we get into power.
+And Newton and the boys, with the help of a couple consultants, came up with a contract with America that had 10 understandable items.

-Such things that term limits, balance the budget, and so forth.
+Such things, term limits, balance the budget and so forth.

-And the third thing they did that went all to these House of Representative districts, the Democrats had all over the country, and they nationalized those elections rather than made the elections about who brought home the most pork or who built the newest uh old folks home.
+And the third thing they did, they went all to these House of Representative districts that Democrats had all over the country and they nationalized those elections rather than made the elections about who brought home the most pork or who built the newest old folks home.

-And those that combination of things, but it was primarily that there was an army of conservative Republicans in the House, hellbent on throwing the Democrats out.
+And that combination of things, but it was primarily that there was an army of conservative Republicans in the House, hell-bent on throwing the Democrats out.

 That's what does not exist today.